 During the Extended Life Phase, no further Errata are planned to be released.
 Technical support will remain available throughout this period.

-At the end of the extended life phase, software and documentation will continue to be available to customers, no technical support will be provided other to provide assistance to upgrade to a supported version.
+At the end of the extended life phase, software and documentation will continue to be available to customers, no technical support will be provided other than to provide assistance to upgrade to a supported version.

 Layered and Dependant Components

 Red Hat Quay provides the flexibility to use or connect to technologies provided by Red Hat, our partners or third party vendors.
-All dependant technologies may maintain an independent life cycle from Red Hat Quay.
+All dependent technologies may maintain an independent life cycle from Red Hat Quay.
 As a result, it is important that you check with the technology providers to see how that technology is tested, certified and supported.